 Materials And Care Instructions Tag

 If nothing comes up still after adding more descriptors under “all” on the Google search, click on either the “images” tab or “shopping” tab.
-This way, it may pull up a picture of a tag from a fellow reseller on Poshmark.
+This way, it may pull up a picture of a Free People tag from a fellow reseller on Poshmark.

 Full transparency, this strategy does not work on every Free People item.
 This method may not work on some older styles of clothing.
-Or, let’s pretend you found your item at the thrift store and the materials tag has been cut out by the previous owner.

 With either of the above scenarios, worry not!
 There are some quick and easy additional strategies you can use to still find the style of your item.